 A larger share capital can have the effect of making a company appear more financially secure.
 Investors may be more inclined to back a business with a large paid-up share capital.
 However, appearances can be deceptive, so increasing a company’s share capital will not necessarily make it a safer bet in the eyes of experienced investors.

 Some companies will decide to increase their share capital as an alternative to taking out a loan.
-The advantage being – there are no interest payments.
+The advantage is – there are no interest payments.
 Although dividends are often paid to shareholders, this depends on the success of the business and there is generally no obligation to pay dividends.

 Furthermore, there are no stipulations attached to capital raised from shares, whereas a bank loan can come with various restrictions.
 For example, it might only be able to be used for a specified purpose agreed in advance.